Bringing Theater into the Classroom (BTiC)

 Pacific Northwest Ballet is part of Bringing Theatre into the Classroom (BTiC) – a professional development opportunity for classroom teachers.
 BTiC is a week-long conference developed by three area theatres: Seattle Repertory Theatre, Seattle Children's Theatre and Book-It Repertory Theatre.

-What is Bringing Theatre into the Classroom (BTiC)?
+TUITION for Bringing Theatre into the Classroom is $500.

-In addition to the week-long summer intensive, teachers sign up for a one-week follow-up residency during the school year.
-A member of the BTiC faculty travels to your school and works as collaborator, coach, or co-teacher to integrate lessons learned during the summer workshop into practical lesson plans in the classroom.
-The follow-up component is essential in helping provide quality arts-infused education; there is no additional charge for follow-up.
+In addition to the week-long summer intensive, there may be a possibility to sign up for a follow-up consultation during the school year.
+If possible, a member of the BTiC faculty will travel to your school and work as collaborator, coach, or co-teacher as you integrate lessons learned during the summer workshop into practical lesson plans in your classroom.
+Over the past 10 years, we have provided over 200 consultations for teachers across the state.
+The consultation component has been beneficial in helping BTiC participants provide quality arts-infused education in their classroom.
+There is no additional charge for consultation.
+Priority for follow-up consultations is given to first time BTiC participants.
+BTiC alumni will be offered follow-up consultations on a space available basis

 Arts Impact provides comprehensive professional development in the arts to elementary and middle school classroom teachers in Pierce and King Counties.
 It is a two-year program that trains classroom teachers to independently teach visual and performing arts and integrate the arts into the core curriculum.
 The program began in Pierce County in 1999.
 It has now trained and mentored more than 470 teachers reaching over 47,000 students during that time.
 As a partner with Arts Impact, Pacific Northwest Ballet offers opportunities for teachers to create dance-infused lesson plans, and to attend ballet performances and fieldtrips with their classrooms.
 For more details about Arts Impact, visit www.arts-impact.org